What Is Mother Jones?

-A great way to keep regular track of MoJo is to sign up for to our free weekly newsletters.
-We have four: on politics, the environment, food, and culture.
-Sign up to try out one or all four here.
+A great way to keep regular track of MoJo is to sign up for our free weekly newsletters.
+We have four, focusing on politics, the environment, food, and culture.
+Sign up here to try out one or all four.

 Why should I give you money?

 Reporting takes resources.
-We are not a content farm or aggregators; we are shoe-leather reporters working on often hard-to-reach stories, a skilled operation that takes talent, time, and tools.
-The in-depth stories, data dives, and cool visuals you see at Mother Jones are all built by us, for you, to inform the public debate.
-When you support Mother Jones you are helping make our journalism happen, plain and simple.
+We are not a content farm or aggregators; we are shoe-leather reporters working on often hard-to-reach stories, in a skilled operation that takes talent, time, and tools.
+The in-depth stories, data dives, and cool visuals you see in Mother Jones are all built by us, for you, to inform the public debate.
+When you support Mother Jones, you are helping make our journalism happen, plain and simple.
 Thank you in advance!